marcusoftnet/koaVote/README.md

 * Create question-functionality, that:
 * Update question
 * Update the vote page so that it get the data from mongo
+* Push to Heroku
 * Make sure that after adding comment you're redirected back to the question in question :)
 * Home page contains list of questions/polls.
+* Create a page for showing result of a question
+* Create a link to the result page from the question-page
+* Move the result functionality under the question, route-wise